Greater Green Bay Habitat for Humanity

 Affordability

-Habitat homes in Brown County, Wisconsin are affordable for people and families and do not exceed 30% of gross monthly income.
-Monthly house payments included taxes and insurance.
+Habitat homes in Brown County, Wisconsin are affordable for people and families and do not exceed 30% of their gross monthly income.
+Monthly payments include taxes and insurance.

 Picture